-- Failure to follow these guidelines can result in severe transmission damage. - DO not tow your vehicle with four wheels on the ground.
-This may cause serious damage to your vehicle. - DO NOT tow this vehicle with all four wheels on the ground (flat towing).
+- Failure to follow these guidelines can result in severe transmission damage. - Whenever flat towing your vehicle, always tow forward, never backward. - DO NOT tow any continuously variable transmission vehicle with all four wheels on the ground (flat towing).
 Doing so WILL DAMAGE internal transmission parts due to lack of transmission lubrication. - For emergency towing procedures refer to "Towing recommended by NISSAN" in the "In case of emergency" section of this manual.